 - Lift your left foot, threading your right hand between your legs to clasp behind your left thigh.

-- Draw your left thigh toward your chest, ensuring your right foot stays flexed.
+- Draw your left thigh toward your chest, keeping your right foot flexed.

 - Switch sides.